learn-co-students/nyc-mhtn-web-121018/08-intro-to-orm/README.md

 ## Object Relational Mapper (ORM)

+Object => Ruby, everything is an object.
+Relational => SQL Today!
+All them databases that we're using are relational databases. => Object Oriented Relationships Mapper => .map
+This thing lets you interface with a database.
+Without ever writing SQL.

+All those tables => classes
+All those rows => instances
+Instead of writing SQL, you work with objects in Ruby.
+You will be manipulating a database without actually writing SQL.

+Nothing ever happens to the database unless you tell it to.

+The one I build today will be suuuuuuper simple.
+You won't be building this, but you will be using this.

 ### CRUD REVIEW

 What are the four ways we can interact with Data?

+CREATE
+  - CREATE, INSERT INTO
+  -         Cat.new
+READ
+  - SELECT
+  - attr_reader :name => sugar.name
+UPDATE
+  - UPDATE, ALTER TABLE
+  - attr_writer :name => sugar.name = "Poo poo"
+DELETE/DESTROY
+  - DELETE
+  - .pop(), .unshift(), .clear() => .destroy

-### Active Record Pattern
+### Active Record Pattern <=== Active Record

 - each table in our DB should correspond to a ruby class (Model)
-- table is ALWAYS plural and the Model/Class is Singular
+- table is ALWAYS lowercase plural and the Model/Class is Singular
+  - cats => Cat
+  - book_authors => BookAuthor
 - instances of one of those classes are represented as a row in our DB
 - each column represents an attribute on each instance

 ### How to persist Data?

+Databases

 ## Code Walkthrough